Red Hat Enterprise Linux

 Red Hat Enterprise Linux (RHEL) is a commercial Linux distribution developed by Red Hat.
 Red Hat Enterprise Linux is released in server versions for x86-64, Power ISA, ARM64, and IBM Z and a desktop version for x86-64.
 Fedora Linux and CentOS Stream serve as its upstream sources.
 All of Red Hat's official support and training, together with the Red Hat Certification Program, focuses on the Red Hat Enterprise Linux platform.

 The first version of Red Hat Enterprise Linux to bear the name originally came onto the market as "Red Hat Linux Advanced Server".
 In 2003, Red Hat rebranded Red Hat Linux Advanced Server to "Red Hat Enterprise Linux AS" and added two more variants, Red Hat Enterprise Linux ES and Red Hat Enterprise Linux WS.

 As Red Hat Enterprise Linux is heavily based on open-source software and its source code is available to the public, it is used as the basis for several third-party derivatives, including the commercial Oracle Linux and the community-supported Rocky Linux and AlmaLinux.
-Prior to June 2023, Red Hat published a sub-set of Red Hat Enterprise Linux's source code to the public in the form of modified build artifacts.
+Prior to June 2023, Red Hat published a subset of Red Hat Enterprise Linux's source code to the public in the form of modified build artifacts.
 Today, the complete source code for the major-version branch is available in the form of the CentOS Stream repositories.
 Source code for other release branches remains available to customers in the form of unmodified build artifacts.

 Variants

-Red Hat Enterprise Linux Server subscription is available at no cost for development purposes.
+A Red Hat Enterprise Linux Server subscription is available at no cost for development purposes.
 Developers need to register for the Red Hat Developer Program and agree to its license terms.
 The free developer subscription was announced on March 31, 2016, and updated in January 2021 with less restrictive terms.

 There are also "Academic" editions of the Desktop and Server variants.
 They are offered to schools and students, are less expensive, and are provided with Red Hat technical support as an optional extra.
 Web support based on the number of customer contacts can be purchased separately.

 It is often assumed the branding ES, AS, and WS stand for "Entry-level Server", "Advanced Server" and "Work Station", respectively.
-The reason for this is that the ES product is indeed the company's base enterprise server product, while AS is the more advanced product.
-However, nowhere on its site or in its literature does Red Hat say what AS, ES, and WS stand for.

 In Red Hat Enterprise Linux 5 there are new editions that substitute former Red Hat Enterprise Linux AS/ES/WS/Desktop: